 On behalf of the Local Organising Committee of the 24th Congress and General Assembly of the International Union of Crystallography, I thank you all for making this event a great success.
 The slideshow on this website shows a few of the many memories that we take away with us.

-1827 registered delegates from 73 countries attended this congress making it a truly international scientific gathering.
+1748 participants from 73 countries attended this congress making it a truly international scientific gathering.
 These included 58 countries belonging to the Union, and – perhaps more significantly – 15 countries yet to become members.
 Especially pleasing was representation the Democratic Republic of Congo, Cameroon, Myanmar, Sub-Saharan Africa and Uzbekistan.
 The spread of our subject is now genuinely worldwide.

 It brings me pleasure to note that more than 600 students and participants from India made their way to Hyderabad to attend this Congress.
 Many of them come from remote parts of this country and lesser known colleges and universities.
 I feel proud to then claim that this Congress found its way to the hinterlands of our country.
 Scientific events like this Congress should essentially have trickle-down effects that benefit the scientific community of the country at large.
 This Congress succeeded in doing that.